 If your baby has a feeding problem, they may struggle to stay hydrated and get adequate nutrition.
-The good news is, you can help.
-After identifying your infant’s feeding problem, you can take steps to improve their ability to eat and drink.
+The good news is that you can help.
+After identifying your infant's feeding problem, you can take steps to improve their ability to eat and drink.

 If your baby refuses to eat, they aren't being difficult.
 There may be an underlying condition that prevents them from eating or drinking correctly.

 Nearly half of children who develop normally have eating problems, whereas nearly 80% of children with developmental delays have eating problems.
-Signs that your baby has a minor feeding problem include:
+Signs that your baby has a minor feeding problem include the following:

 - Refusing to eat

 - Eating a narrow variety of foods

 If your baby spits up a lot in the first months of life, it can feel very stressful.
 You may wonder if your baby is getting enough nutrition.
 However, feeding problems aren't severe unless they affect your baby's growth and development.
 As long as your baby continues to gain weight and grow as expected, you should set your worries aside.

 Focus on the positive: Feeling anxious around feeding and mealtimes can make your baby feel nervous too.
 This can lead to negativity around mealtimes that extends into childhood.
 Try to relax at feeding times.
 Make it a fun, sweet bonding experience, so your baby looks forward to feeding times as much as possible.

 Smaller portions: You can follow your child's lead on how much they want to eat and encourage healthy habits without causing stress.
 For example, you can encourage your baby to eat smaller portions more often instead of larger portions less often.